StevensND/ghidra-port-mods-guide/README.md

 >[!NOTE]
 You can compile SwitchLoader in your local machine following this [tutorial](https://youtu.be/qZl6JnniSxo?si=tC_Rc3-OdFZVkvDL) in case you are missing any version.

 - [Java JDK](https://adoptium.net/temurin/releases/?version=20).
-I suggest you the latest version: Java JDK 21
+In my case I'm using Java JDK 21 unless Ghidra needs a higher version.

 [Alternative Download Link](https://www.oracle.com/es/java/technologies/downloads/)